Quasiconformal Maps between Bowditch Boundaries of Relatively Hyperbolic Groups: Abstract

 \section{Abstract}

-Classifying groups up to quasi-isometry is a fundamental problem in geometric group theory.
+Classifying finitely generated groups up to quasi-isometry is a central problem in geometric group theory.
 In the context of hyperbolic and relatively hyperbolic groups, one of the key invariants in this classification is the boundary at infinity.
-F. Paulin proved that two hyperbolic groups are quasi-isometric if and only if their Gromov boundaries are quasiconformally equivalent.
-In this article, we extend Paulin's result to relatively hyperbolic groups and their Bowditch boundaries.
-A notion of quasiconformal map preserving the shadows of horoballs relative to a point at the Bowditch boundary is defined and we have shown that every coarsely cusp-preserving quasi-isometry between two relatively hyperbolic groups induces a shadow-preserving quasiconformal map between their Bowditch boundaries.
-Conversely, we have shown that if the Bowditch boundaries of two relatively hyperbolic groups are quasiconformally equivalent and the quasiconformal map coarsely preserves the shadows of horoballs relative to each boundary point, then the quasiconformal map induces a coarsely cusp-preserving quasi-isometry between those groups.
+Fr\'{e}d\'{e}ric Paulin proved that two hyperbolic groups are quasi-isometric if and only if their Gromov boundaries are quasiconformally equivalent.
+In this article, we extend this correspondence to relatively hyperbolic groups via their Bowditch boundaries.
+We introduce a notion of quasiconformal maps on Bowditch boundaries that coarsely preserve shadows of horoballs relative to boundary points.
+We prove that any coarsely cusp-preserving quasi-isometry between relatively hyperbolic groups induces such a quasiconformal boundary map.
+Conversely, we prove that every quasiconformal homeomorphism of Bowditch boundaries that coarsely preserves shadows of horoballs arises from a coarsely cusp-preserving quasi-isometry between the groups.

 \fontfamily{ptm}\selectfont